aimms/function-reference/data-management/database-functions/sqltablename.rst

     *TableNo*
         An integer containing the number of the table for which you want to retrieve the name.
-To determine the maximum value of this argument, please use the function ``SQLNumberOfTables`` prior to calling this function.
+To determine the maximum value of this argument, please use the function :aimms:func:`SQLNumberOfTables` prior to calling this function.
 The minimum value of this argument is 1.

     *Owner*